 What do we mean by a denominational spirit?
 The manifestation of a whole hearted zeal for the maintenance of our principles and the prosperity of our body.
 And this we hold is a thing to be demanded of every Baptist.
-What right has any one to call himself a Baptist if it is not the deep conviction of his soul, that the principles he thus avows are the very truth of Christ, priceless in its wealth of power and blessing to a fallen race; and that the communion with which he is thus voluntarily allied, spirit among us. is set for the defence of those principles in a way most in harmony with the Gospel and conducive to its ends?
+What right has any one to call himself a Baptist if it is not the deep conviction of his soul, that the principles he thus avows are the very truth of Christ, priceless in its wealth of power and blessing to a fallen race; and that the communion with which he is thus voluntarily allied, is set for the defence of those principles in a way most in harmony with the Gospel and conducive to its ends?
 Believing this, Denominational zeal is equally inevitable, as a logical result and practical consistency.

 Robert Hall once described a certain person as appearing to be in a perpetual state of apology for his own existence.
 There are some members of our tody who seem to be too meek to ask anything more for Baptist principles than mere toleration.
 They are not difficult to recognise.
 Their speech like Peter's betrayeth them.
-They are fond of airing their liberality of spirit by exalting other denominations at the expense of their own.
+They are fond of airing their liberality the Messianic dispensation achieved.
+The was doubtless derived the epithet mount as of spirit by exalting other denominations at the expense of their own.
 While exhibiting great resignation with regard to the superiority they allege and love to eulogise in the colleges and missions, learning and activity, piety and social status of other denominations, they show equal readiness in discouraging all attempts to improve these things among ourselves.
 In fact, opposition, the banner to which they so faith- it as a mount.
-Yet the expression must have they seem to think that the less they are Baptists the more they are Christians.
-We must leave to that day when all mysteries will be explained, the solution of the enigma, why such pared such defenders, and to which he has pression 'Golgothana rupes.'
+Yet the expression must have they seem to think that the less they are Bap- fully clung, and for which they willingly died; early become current, perhaps among the piltists the more they are Christians.
+We must that to-day we are among the representatives grims; for the Itiner.
+Hieros. speaks of it as leave to that day when all mysteries will be and guardians of a cause for which God pre- monticulus Golgotha.'
+Rufinus has the exexplained, the solution of the enigma, why such pared such defenders, and to which he has pression Golgothana rupes.'
 Hist.
 Ecc.
-9. 6. persons call themselves Baptists, instead of joining some sect in which they could hold up their heads, speak forth their sentiments with manly Baptists may duly appreciate our avowed prin- Calvariæ.
-At that time the usage appears to boldness and maintain them with Christian fervor.
+9. 6. persons call themselves Baptists, instead of join- given such a history in the past; that most Antoninus and Adamnanus make no allusion to ing some sect in which they could hold up their heads, speak forth their sentiments with manly Baptists may duly appreciate our avowed prin- Calvariæ.
+At that time the usage appears to boldness and maintain them with Christian